UniversityOfHelsinkiCS/riksutin/README.md

 Start app with `npm run start:test:local` and run tests with `npm run test:local`.
 You get the UI mode with params `-- --ui`.

+The envs for testing are in `cienv`

+Envs are using a dummy service to mock the external dependencies, see >data_source_mock>.
+Data is mostly hardcoded so you will not get eg real universities of each country

 ## Features

 ### Survey